Home Alive Cat Blog

 Your cat is going to explore as she pleases, but that doesn’t mean that she won’t need a reprieve from the beating sun.
 Providing an insulated shelter, like a dog house, will help her get out of the sun and control her body temperature.

 This may not be an option that your cat appreciates, but it is in her best interest to keep her inside during the hottest parts of the day.
-Changer her outdoor time to early in the day or in the evening when the sun isn’t as hot.
+Change her outdoor time to early in the day or in the evening when the sun isn’t as hot.

 Now that you know how to keep cats cool, you and your kitty can enjoy your favourite summer activities.
 Whether you are relaxing at home, playing in the yard, or going on exciting adventures with your feline companion, these tips for keeping your cat cool can help.